noukaza/Parcheesi/README.md

 	..
 	END

-server notify everyone that player moved
+server notify everyone when something change in the game.

 	PLAYER TURN
 	player-name

-server notify everyone who's turn
+server notify everyone who's turn is.

 	WINNER IS
 	user-name

-server sends which player won
+server sends which player won.

 	SERVER OFF

-server sends notification when it closes
+server sends notification when it closes.

-	WRONG MOVE
+## License

-server sends this when the player does a wrong move
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details